Billions of people around the globe celebrate Christmas. But do the Chinese?

 There are even some emerging Christmas traditions in China, even though the locals have only been introduced to the concept of Christmas since the 1980s.

-However, Chinese people don’t celebrate Christmas from a religious perspective, and most people aren’t aware of the numerous Western traditions or story behind Christmas.
+However, Chinese people don’t celebrate Christmas from a religious perspective, and most people aren’t aware of the numerous Western traditions or the story behind Christmas.

 What does a Chinese Christmas look like?

-Each year, Christmas in China gets bigger.
-Chinese people love a lot of foreign customs, especially ones like Christmas which are popular and exciting.
+Chinese people love Western festivals and customs, especially ones like Christmas which are popular and exciting.

 For the Chinese, Christmas means shopping.
 While it’s not as big as Singles Day in November, there are still some great bargains at the shops and online.